cypress-io/cypress-documentation/content/guides/component-testing/vue/quickstart.md

 ### Selectors & Assertions

 The Stepper component's counter is initialized to "0" by default.
-It also has a input property that can specify an initial count.
+It also has a prop that can specify an initial count.

 Let's test that mounting the component in its default state has a count of "0".